noazalsman/SnapCaption/README.md

 - Employs an image recognition AI model from Hugging Face for interpreting image contents.
 - Interactive user interface to answer quick questions and upload a cover photo.
 - Generates creative and relevant captions for your posts on Instagram, LinkedIn, or Facebook.
+- This app uses firebase by google for analytics and event data.

 ## Prerequisites
 - Node.js and npm installed.